 Spring is time to plant your garden.
-While you are preparing and planting, now is a great time to plant a garden for your chickens.
+While you are preparing and planting, now is a great time to plant a Chicken-Safe garden for your flock.
 Your chickens will love to graze their own garden and will benefit from the nutrients from the plants.
 Here are 10 suggestions of plants your chickens will love.

 - Blueberry Bushes – Chickens love to eat fruit, especially blueberries.
 If you have a few extra blueberry bushes you can dedicate to your chickens, they will enjoy picking the blueberries right off the bush.
 Note though if you do have any blueberry bushes you don’t want your chickens to eat the blueberries off of, make sure you block them off with netting or fencing.
 Chickens eat quite a few blueberries quickly!